 “It was a fantastic experience,” concluded Page, “with an even more fantastic outcome.”

-For more images of the creatures from Pandora, visit the Monster Gallery.
+For more pictures of the creatures from Pandora, visit the Monster Gallery.